Esri/solutions-components/src/components/map-select-tools/readme.md

 ### `clearSelection() => Promise<void>`

+Clear any selection results

 #### Returns

 Type: `Promise<void>`

+Promise when the results have been cleared

 ### `getSelectType() => Promise<EWorkflowType>`

+Fetch the selection type

 #### Returns

 Type: `Promise<EWorkflowType>`

+Promise with the selection type

 ### `getSelectedIds() => Promise<number[]>`

+Fetch the currently selected ids

 #### Returns

 Type: `Promise<number[]>`

+Promise with an array of the selected ids

 ### `getSelection() => Promise<ISelectionSet>`

+Get the new selection set

 #### Returns

 Type: `Promise<ISelectionSet>`

+Promise with the new selection set

 ### `getSelectionLabel() => Promise<string>`

+Fetch the selection label

 #### Returns

 Type: `Promise<string>`

+Promise with the selection label

 ## Dependencies